 The mid-size TVs (40-43 inch)

 Remember when 40 inches was a whopping size for a television?
 Nowadays the 40/42/43 inch range of TVs is seen as the starting point for a 4K display, so usually offers a handy compromise between picture quality and price.

-A native 4K television will enable you to watch Ultra HD (3,840 x 2,160 pixels) content, display 4K gaming from a PS4 Pro or Xbox One S/X, and input 4K UHD Blu-Ray DVDs – and will be the difference between a standard capability set and one primed for the future of TV resolution.
-(Onus on the future, there, as there isn't much 4K content available yet outside of these examples.)
+A native 4K television will enable you to watch Ultra HD (3,840 x 2,160 pixels) content, display 4K gaming from a PS4 Pro or Xbox One S/X, and input 4K UHD Blu-Ray DVDs – and will be the difference between a standard capability set and one primed for the higher end of TV resolutions.

-The prices of these sets are usually between £400/$500 and £800/$1,000 for a 40-or-so inch LCD display.
+The prices of these sets are usually between £400 / $500 / AU$700 and £800 / $1,000 / AU$1,400 for a 40-or-so inch LCD display.
 You're not getting the proprietary panel technologies seen at larger sizes, but this size is probably where you get most bang for your buck.

 The big-screen TVs (55, 65, 75 inch)

 For those after a truly home cinema experience, you'll be looking at a 55, 65, or 75-inch television.
-These sets are the best for entertaining large groups or families, watching football and sports matches on the big screen, and getting the full impact of 4K Ultra HD movies and DVDs.
+These sets are the best for entertaining large groups or families, watching football and sports matches on the big screen, and getting the full impact of 4K Ultra HD Blu-rays and movies.

 We're lumping in the larger sizes here, as the benefits – and trade-offs – are pretty similar when you get to this scale.

 The sets are more expensive, take up more space and have to work harder to display standard HD/SDR content on their massive displays.
 If you have room for them, however, they can be absolutely magical to have in the comfort of your own home.